 Get the best rates at Casa Rural – Kasbah Des Piramides here!

-Otherwise, you can view other accommodation in the area here.
+Otherwise, you can view other accommodation options in the area here.

 #6 Palm Grove

 And one of the main reasons I loved this place so much was because of the beautiful views it had over the palmeraies.

 For those not in the know, palmeraies (or palm groves) are like communal gardens / farms that occupy a valley space in the desert gorges and make use of the natural waterways that flow through here to grow fruits and vegetables.

 They are the bread basket of this desert land and their rich green foliage and naturally irrigated waterways make them stand out.

 The example in Ait Baha is beautiful and the lady who owns Casa Rural – Kasbah Des Piramides wonderfully explained to me how everyone in the village owns their own plot and grows something different.